zammad/zammad-documentation/install/source.rst

 -------------------

 Elasticsearch is a dependency of Zammad and needs to be provided before installing Zammad.
-Please take a look at the following page: :doc:`/install/elasticsearch` .
+Please take a look at the following page: :doc:`/install/elasticsearch`.

 1. Install Zammad on your system
 --------------------------------

-You can directly download Zammad from https://ftp.zammad.com/ or use the direct URL to get the latest stable release via https://ftp.zammad.com/zammad-latest.tar.gz
+Get the latest stable release of Zammad `here <https://github.com/zammad/zammad/archive/stable.zip>`_, or find an older version at https://ftp.zammad.com.

 .. code-block:: sh